 107 8 Ave.
 S.E., 403-410-9521, milestonesrestaurants.com

-What to order: Steak is a solid choice, but so is the black and blue burger with blue cheese, sauteed onions and crispy onion rings.
+What to order: Steak is a solid choice, but so is the hand-pressed burger with aged cheddar and smoked bacon.

 Blue Vinny Diner

-What to order: There's nothing fancy about this place so keep it classic with a breakfast bowl of scrambled eggs, bacon, sausage, hashbrowns and Hollandaise.
+What to order: Keep it classic with a breakfast bowl of scrambled eggs, bacon, sausage, hash browns and hollandaise.

 105 8 Ave.
 S.W., 403-263-3880

-OJ’s is up to 12 locations across Calgary.
-If you like any of those, you’ll like the Stephen Avenue location with all the same salads, bowls, burgers and salads.
+OJ’s is up to 10 locations across Calgary.
+If you like any of those, you’ll like the Stephen Avenue location with all the same salads, bowls and burgers.

-What to order: The L.A.
-Street Dog made with Nathan’s dog wrapped in bacon and placed in a toasted baguette.
+What to order: The Original Double Dog made with two wieners that are butterflied and stuffed into a toasted baguette.
 Bonus: All of OJ’s burgers and sandwiches come with your choice of two sides.

 109 8 Ave.
 S.W., 403-262-7248, originaljoes.ca